pleabargain/EnglishHelpsYourCareer/sourceoftruth.md

 ## I slept like a baby
 * I slept very well!

-Ana: Did you sleep well last night honey?
-Bob: I slept like a baby!

 ## trade-offs
 * We should make an exchange!
 I'm willing to trade-off my Saturday mornings if you are willing to give me your Tuesday night!